-Generally speaking, if you purchase a condo and there is HOA, then the building insurance is covered by the HOA.
-So do you still need insurance?
-YES!!
-But you can purchase what is called “walls in” insurance to cover your contents in the property.
+Generally speaking, if you purchase a condo, then the building insurance is covered by the HOA.
+However, you will still need insurance.
+You can purchase what is called “walls in” insurance to cover your contents in the property.

-This walls in insurance is generally less expensive than traditional home owner’s insurance.
+This walls in insurance is generally less expensive than a traditional home owner’s insurance.

-The benefits for paying the HOA is that it pays for the maintenance of the structure and the insurance.
+The benefit of paying the HOA is that it pays for the maintenance of the structure and the insurance.

 Questions to ask

 The following questions are important to ask when you are considering purchasing a condo, and it is your right to review the HOA documents, the HOA financials to ensure there are sufficient reserves that pay for the maintenance.
 You will also want to closely review the CC&R’s also.

 - How often has the HOA gone up over the past 10 years, what percentage have the dues been increased?